The House of Clocks: Release

 Along with the other films made for La case maledette, The House of Clocks was shelved.
 When asked about the films being released in the early 1990s, Fulci responded that the series had been sold to elsewhere in the world, they would have to ask Reiteitalia when they would be shown in Italy.
 The films were only shown in 2000 in Italy when they were released on VHS thanks to the efforts of the magazine Nocturno Cinema.
+It was screened on Quadrifoglio Odeon TV on January 23, 2001.
 They were shown on Italian satellite television in 2006.
 The film was released on DVD in the United States by Shriek Show on November 19, 2002.

 Fulci spoke very positively on his two films made for La case maledette, calling them "Fantastic!
 Excellent Filmmaking!" and that they were "Two of his best films [he'd] made!".

-Critical response
+Reception

 Robert Firsching of AllMovie called the film "a credible addition to the director's oeuvre – sometimes reminiscent of Dolls or Pete Walker's creepy punishment gothics (Frightmare, House of Whipcord, etc.) – and fans should give it a look".